5queezer/Docker-for-Wordpress/README.md

 ### Install Wordpress core files

 Download and extract your wordpress files into `wp/wordpress`.
 This is the Apache server root folder.

+### Configure your wordpress installation

+Adapt your `wp-config.php` to match the settings in the `.env` file.
+Remember that the password is empty.
+The database hostname in `wp-config.php` should be changed to `mariadb`, which corresponds to the the service name in `docker-compose.yml`

 ## Useful commands